 Organization is a pain point for many administrative professionals.
 With tasks coming at you from every direction, it’s crucial to be able to handle them quickly, consistently, and efficiently.
-To do this, you need systems.
+To do this, you need documented systems.

 Whether you realize it or not, you probably already have systems in place, both personally and professionally.
 You use systems every day – often without even thinking about them – to perform tasks both simple (booting up your computer each morning) and complicated (planning meetings and events).